lxcid/AdvancedUserInterfacesUsingCollectionView/README.md

 - `AAPLCollectionViewGridLayout` implements `- [UICollectionViewLayout invalidateLayoutWithContext:]` which is only available in iOS 7.
 So, it didn't implements `- [UICollectionViewLayout invalidateLayout]` for iOS 6 to function properly.
 - Some method uses iOS 7 features like `- [UIView setTintColor:]` and `- [UIImage imageWithRenderingMode:]`.

+### Limitations

+- State machine does not support pagination.
+- No public way to extends content loading state machine.

 Copyright (C) 2014 Apple Inc. All rights reserved.